danielgribel/d3-virua/README.md

 # D3-Virua
-Similarity visualization with d3.js of plant species that occur in the region of Virua
+Data visualization of plants similarity, with d3.js.
+We analyze species that occur in the region of Virua (Amazon).